Cook Islands

 Virgin Australia operates flights from 11 Australian cities to Rarotonga, with a stopover in Auckland.

-Some tour operators also organise excursions of about 10 hours to the more remote islands with lagoon cruises, snorkelling in the reef etc.
+Some tour operators also organise excursions of about 10 hours to the more remote islands with lagoon cruises, snorkelling in the reef and so on.

-As I said before, one of the reasons that pushed me here was the possibility to play on the International Date Line.
+As I mentioned earlier, one of the reasons I came here was the chance to play on the International Date Line.

-I had booked a lot of air tickets but this was definitely the one I checked several times before closing the payment.
+I’d already booked a lot of flights, but this was the one I checked several times before finalising the payment.

-And on the round trip, I said goodbye to the Cook Islands at 21.30 on 22 August and arrived in New Zealand at 00.05 on 24 August.
+On the way back, I said goodbye to the Cook Islands at 9.30 pm on 22 August and arrived in New Zealand at 12.05 am on 24 August.

 So, “Back to the Future” is not just a movie, it’s reality.